We are envisioning a safer, more accessible, and connected future, together.

 Kansas City, MO 64130

-In this work to re-imagine the neighborhoods and community fabric of the US-71 corridor, the project team is meeting community members where they are, to best engage, collaborate, and empower them.
-Feedback and insights gathered through this approach are instrumental in shaping the direction and final recommendations of the project, reaffirming the commitment to building physical and human infrastructure that serves the collective interests of the community.
+In this work to re-imagine the neighborhoods and community fabric of the US-71 corridor, the project team is meeting community members where they are to best engage, collaborate, and empower them.
+Feedback and insights that are gathered through this framework and approach are instrumental to shape the direction and final recommendations of the project, reaffirming the commitment to building physical and human infrastructure that serves the collective interests of the community.

 Funding for the first two phases of the Reconnecting the East Side project is primarily provided through a $5 million federal Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant, with additional funding support in the amount of $2.5 million from the City of Kansas City, Missouri, and MoDOT.

-This funding enables the first phase of the project, a Planning and Environmental Linkages (PEL) Study, as well as the second phase addressing the 1985 Federal Consent Decree.
+This funding enables the first phase of the project, a Planning and Environmental Linkages (PEL) Study, as well as the second phase to address the 1985 Federal Consent Decree.

-When these first two phases are completed successfully, the third phase can begin for the National Environmental Policy Act (NEPA) review process and preliminary design for improvements the community may call for in Phase 1, potentially including safer roadway crossings, better infrastructure for vulnerable road users like pedestrians and cyclists, more green spaces, and enhanced access to essential services.
+When these first two phases are completed successfully, the third phase of the project can begin for the National Environmental Policy Act (NEPA) review process and preliminary design of the improvements the community may call for in the first phase, potentially including safer roadway crossings, better infrastructure for vulnerable road users like pedestrians and cyclists, more green spaces, and enhanced access to essential services.

-Traffic lights have failed to spur the local economic development that was promised by planners and elected officials years ago.
-It is clear there are many challenges to overcome in this corridor.
-The taking and demolition of African American and Caucasian homes, schools, churches and businesses to make way for the highway was just one part of the long-term injustice.
+Traffic lights have failed to spur the local economic development that was desired.
+There are many challenges to address in this corridor.
+The taking and demolition of thousands of predominantly African American homes, schools, churches and businesses to make way for the highway is only part of the long-term impacts.

-Improving safety of the US-71 corridor is a primary focus of this project as there are many residents who cross the corridor by foot, bicycle, and using a mobility device who are considered vulnerable road users.
-As part of the Reconnecting the East Side project, traffic calming measures, access to basic infrastructure like safer crossings and connected sidewalks, vulnerable-road-user-friendly designs, and updated roadway infrastructure will be explored to address these serious safety concerns.
+Improving safety of the US-71 corridor is a primary focus of this project as there are many residents who cross the corridor by foot, bicycle, and mobility device, who are considered vulnerable road users.
+As part of the Reconnecting the East Side project, traffic calming measures, access to basic infrastructure like safer crossings and connected sidewalks, vulnerable-road-user-friendly designs, and updated roadway infrastructure will be explored.

 Advancing to the National Environmental Policy Act (NEPA) review process and Preliminary Design